mainmatter/mainmatter.com/src/posts/2022-11-17-sending-emails-from-the-edge-with-rust.md

 }
 ```

-To run the tests in a headless Chrome instance, use the
+To run the tests in a headless Chrome instance, we use the
 [`wasm-pack` crate](https://crates.io/crates/wasm-pack):

 ```bash